RishiDesai/FaceEnhance/README.md

 ## Usage

 1. Upload an input image you want to enhance
-2. Upload a reference face image
+2. Upload a high-quality reference face image
 3. Click "Enhance Face" to start the process
 4. Wait approximately 60 seconds for processing
 5. View the enhanced result in the output panel

 ## Notes

-- The demo runs a ComfyUI server ephemerally
+- The script runs a ComfyUI server ephemerally
-- Processing takes approximately 45-60 seconds per image
+- All images are saved in ./ComfyUI/input/scratch/
 - Temporary files are created during processing and cleaned up afterward